Updated: Jun 3, 2022

 Nature is all about curves, soft edges, patterns and small imperfections, contrasting straight lines and right angles that we normally used in interiors.
 The goal is to get the natural feel and cosiness through the curved furniture, curtains made of organic textiles, arch-shaped doors and windows, cushions with different patterns and disproportional home decor as an architectural feature.

-Sound of Water
+6. Sound of Water

-If you have some space in your garden making a small pond is undoubtedly a fun project to take on.
+If you have some space in your garden, making a small pond is undoubtedly a fun project to take on.
 You could enjoy the sounds of water all day long.
 But if that’s a bit to a big project for you, getting a small fountain indoors is another great way of accessing those soothing sounds of water.
 Either way, make sure you use water mindfully and minimise the needed amount.

-Colours of Nature
+7. Colours of Nature

 Nature is plentiful with colours, each season bringing in a different theme.
 Don’t shy away from using bold colours in your home.
 It can be an accent wall if you don’t fancy painting the whole room and it will still have a significant effect on your overall mood.
 If you wish to get a less permanent option, maybe go for wallpaper instead.
-Petronella Hall has exquisite wallpaper collection entirely inspired by nature.
+Everwallpaper has an exquisite Leaves Wallpaper collection entirely inspired by nature.

 Create a wall gallery with a collection of your favourite wildflowers, forest, a picture of a rising sun, singing birds, framed living wall, anything that reminds you on your treasured moments spent in nature.
 As they say "Art speaks where words are unable to explain."